Stability and large-time behavior for the 2D Boussinesq system with vertical dissipation and horizontal thermal diffusion: Introduction

 and we write,

-Clearly, the horizontal average $\overline{f}$ represents the zeroth Fourier mode of f while $\widetilde{f}$ contains all non-zero Fourier modes.
+Note here that, the horizontal average $\overline{f}$ corresponds to the zeroth Fourier mode of f while $\widetilde{f}$ contains all non-zero Fourier modes.

-The decomposition (\ref{bbs}) is very special.
-First of all, this decomposition is orthogonal in the Sobolev space $H^k(\Omega)$ for any non-negative integer.
-As a special consequence, the $H^k-$norms of $\overline{f}$ and $\widetilde{f}$ are bounded by the $H^k-$norm of $f$.
+The decomposition (\ref{bbs}) possesses distinct properties.
+To begin with, this decomposition is orthogonal in the Sobolev space $H^k(\Omega)$ for any non-negative integer.
+This implies that the $H^k-$norms of $\overline{f}$ and $\widetilde{f}$ are bounded by the $H^k-$norm of $f$.
 Furthermore, this decomposition commutes with derivatives, and $\overline{f}$ and $\widetilde{f}$ of a divergence-free vector field $f$ are also divergence-free.
-A crucial property to be frequently used in our estimates is that $\widetilde f$ admits strong versions of the Poincar\'{e} type inequality
+An essential property to be frequently used in our estimates is that $\widetilde f$ admits strong versions of the Poincar\'{e} type inequality